irahozadenyse/4ip.project/README.md

 # 4ip.project
  <img src="img/download.jpeg" width=100 height= 80>

   ##  PIZZA PARLOR
 <img src="img/19_Pizza.jpg" width=1000 height=500>
   PIZZA PARLOR As a restaurant, pizza maker and caring company, Pizza delivers.<br> We provide a flavourful, varied and high-quality menu to pizza-lovers of all ages<br>
  and tastes.
-As a result, our organization has become a leader in the quick service.
+As a result, our organization has become a leader in the quick service. <br>

-### IRAHOZA Denyse
+#  IRAHOZA Denyse

 ## Description
 #### about us